The UK is due to host a major climate summit in November – COP26, the United Nations Climate Change Conference of the Parties.

 Chiltern Rangers offer fantastic opportunities for conservation volunteering.
 There’s a Green Thursday conservation group and chances to be a volunteer warden or office volunteer.

 For young people aged 15-20, our very own Chilterns New Shoots free conservation programme will recruit for its new programme from 2022-23.
-Register your interest via the link at the bottom of this webpage here

 The Chiltern Society also has regular opportunities and vacancies for volunteers as footpath wardens, fundraisers, leaflet droppers and more.